brianmichel/Cholesterol/README.md

  * -d specifies the amount of delay you wish to occur on the connection

 Additionally, you can use the -h or --help switch to receive the entire help output as such,
->Usage: NetworkDestroyer.rb -e endpoint -s speed -p packetloss -d delay
+>Usage: Cholesterol.rb -e endpoint -s speed -p packetloss -d delay

 >
 	-v, --version                    Display Version